kelvinleong0529/Learning-Notes/Database/Postgres.md

 \list ## command to list all the databases
 \c dbname ## switch connection a new database
 \! cls ## clean and clear the CMD logs
+\dt list all the tables in current database
 ```

 # **CRUD**